NevadaCountyFreeCodeCamp/meetup/venue_guide.md

-Below are the basic needs to host a Nevada County Free Code Camp Meetup event.
+Below are the basic venue needs to host a Nevada County Free Code Camp Meetup event.
 We estimate about 15-20 people in attendance.

 - Space with tables and chairs for everyone to have room to code
 - Decently fast Wifi that can take a bit of a beating
 - Outlets for power adapters
-- Availability from about 5:15-8:15 pm
+- Availability from about 5:15-8:15 pm ( We  will announce the end of the event at 7:25pm and try to have everyone out by 8pm at the very latest )
 - Wheelchair accessibility

 Nice to haves: